os #

 fn user_os() string

-user_os returns current user operating system name.
+user_os returns the current user's operating system name.

 fn utime #